laro/Cilia/README.md

             - `MDArray` - `MDArrayBasicView`
     - Small `...View`-classes with a size of up to 16 bytes (such as `StringView`, `ArrayView`, and `VectorView`) will be passed by value:
         - ```
-          using String::InArgumentType = const StringView
+          using String::InParameterType = const StringView
-          using  Array::InArgumentType = const ArrayView
+          using  Array::InParameterType = const ArrayView
-          using Vector::InArgumentType = const VectorView
+          using Vector::InParameterType = const VectorView
           ```
     - Bigger `...View`-classes with a size of _more_ than 16 bytes (such as `MatrixBasicView`, `ImageBasicView`, and `MDArrayBasicView`) will be passed by reference:
         - ```
-          using  Matrix::InArgumentType = const MatrixBasicView&
+          using  Matrix::InParameterType = const MatrixBasicView&
-          using   Image::InArgumentType = const ImageBasicView&
+          using   Image::InParameterType = const ImageBasicView&
-          using MDArray::InArgumentType = const MDArrayBasicView&
+          using MDArray::InParameterType = const MDArrayBasicView&
           ```
-- Type trait **`CopyArgumentType`**
+- Type trait **`CopyParameterType`**
     - of a type `T` typically simply is `T`
-      `using<type T> T::CopyArgumentType = T`
+      `using<type T> T::CopyParameterType = T`
     - but for `View`-types it is the corresponding "full" type:
       ```
-      using       StringView::CopyArgumentType = String
+      using       StringView::CopyParameterType = String
-      using        ArrayView::CopyArgumentType = Array
+      using        ArrayView::CopyParameterType = Array
-      using       VectorView::CopyArgumentType = Vector
+      using       VectorView::CopyParameterType = Vector
-      using       MatrixView::CopyArgumentType = Matrix
+      using       MatrixView::CopyParameterType = Matrix
-      using  MatrixBasicView::CopyArgumentType = Matrix
+      using  MatrixBasicView::CopyParameterType = Matrix
-      using        ImageView::CopyArgumentType = Image
+      using        ImageView::CopyParameterType = Image
-      using   ImageBasicView::CopyArgumentType = Image
+      using   ImageBasicView::CopyParameterType = Image
-      using      MDArrayView::CopyArgumentType = MDArray
+      using      MDArrayView::CopyParameterType = MDArray
-      using MDArrayBasicView::CopyArgumentType = MDArray
+      using MDArrayBasicView::CopyParameterType = MDArray
       ```
     - The idea is to get a _mutable copy_ of the object, even without understanding the concept of a `View`.
     - Example: